cockroachdb/docs/src/current/v23.1/goldengate.md

     To verify that the insert is happening, you can run: `SELECT COUNT(*) FROM public.testtable;`.
 The query will hang while it's still inserting.

-1. To see where the replication is processing while it's ongoing, view the report:
+1. To track the status of an ongoing replication, view the report:

     ~~~
     ./ggsci